 The braking experience is quite similar for both groupsets, unlike mountain bike groupsets, where the braking effect varies slightly.

-Unfortunately, I haven’t had the chance to test both sets side by side, nor have I found a comprehensive braking test.
+Unfortunately, I haven’t had the chance to test both sets side by side, and I haven’t found a comprehensive braking test.

-However, you can expect similar braking performance based on the results of the SRAM Rival AXS and Shimano 105 Di2 test.
+However, you can expect similar braking performance based on the SRAM Rival AXS and Shimano 105 Di2 test results.

 Winner: It’s a draw